Massage – The Benefits

 Dreamstimefree 2931623

-massage is a therapy-based bodywork that focuses on the physiological, structural and emotional well being of mother and .
-It uses different techniques (deep tissue, lymph drainage, etc) to promote relaxation, reduce pain in certain areas of the body such as high blood pressure or lower back pain.
+massage is a therapy-based bodywork that focuses on the physiological, structural and emotional well being of and baby.
+It uses different techniques (deep tissue, lymph drainage, etc) to promote relaxation, reduce in certain areas of the body such as high blood pressure or lower back pain.

 It is not uncommon for pregnant women to experience aches and pains.
-Many women report that pregnancy massage relieves , which in turn helps them relax.
+Many women report that pregnancy massage relieves , which in turn helps them .

 How Pregnancy Massage Differs From Regular Massage

 Regular massage usually entails one person (the masseuse or the person being rubbed down) rubbing down another person (the client).
-However, in prenatal massage, it is the expectant mother who becomes the masseuse and rubs her own , other parts of her body and that of her partner.
+However, in massage, it is the expectant mother who becomes the masseuse and rubs her own belly, other parts of her body and that of her partner.

 When a woman is pregnant it’s vital that her practitioner has expertise when it comes to pregnancy and anatomy.
 She should be knowledgeable about what tissues are involved and the positioning a client will require for a massage session, for both mother and unborn child.